lukeinthecloud/turner-townsend-challenge/README.md

 - The shared folder is very thin, due to project size.
 However this would/could be considered the utility section.
 The pipe is simply a newed up piece of logic, it is not really relevant to services and can be used in the view as well, so this is why it can be considered as a shared piece of logic.

+- I decided to use bootstrap for styling as well as SCSS (With BEM naming conventions).
+I have not needed to add too much styling as Bootstrap provides most of it out of the box.
+As I wanted an easy way to access flexbox and grid like features.

+- From a testing perspective under services you will notice `_sut` this is just a naming convention I have adopted from out team that stands for `system under test` and the preceding `_` is just to provide a level of visibility.
+Just like with all private methods in the classes.
+The `_` is not needed however from a style point of view creates a clear separation for the user consuming and using the API.